 An ankle foot orthotic is a brace device that supports the lower leg and the foot.
 It is a brace made out of hard plastic that aligns the foot and ankle at an optimal angle, stabilizes the ankle joint, and supports the arches.
 It may even dynamically assist with lifting the foot off the ground when moving.
-An ankle foot orthotic may be recommended for those with a condition called foot drop.
+Ankle foot orthotics are often used to address neuromuscular foot conditions, like cerebral palsy or nerve damage resulting from a stroke.
+It is especially helpful for treating a condition called foot drop.

 Most private insurers cover the cost of ankle-foot orthotics if it is prescribed by a recognized medical practitioner.